csc7/PP5_CI_GDEC/README.md

               "ExposeHeaders": []
           }
         ]
- * Buccket Policy: click on "Policy Generator" at the bottom and, in the new page, select "S3 Bucket Policy" as the type of policy, assing a start ("*") to "Principal" to allow all of them, "GetObject" in "Actions", paste the ARN of the bucket (found in the "Properties" of the bucket) in the corresponding field, generate policy, copy the resulting code in the "Bucket Policy" that originated this new page, and save.
+ * Bucket Policy: click on "Policy Generator" at the bottom and, in the new page, select "S3 Bucket Policy" as the type of policy, assign a start ("*") to "Principal" to allow all of them, "GetObject" in "Actions", paste the ARN of the bucket (found in the "Properties" of the bucket) in the corresponding field, generate policy, copy the resulting code in the "Bucket Policy" that originated this new page, and save.
  * Access Control List: enable "List objects" for "Everyone.

 **19** - Add Amazon Web Services Identify and Access Management (IAM) to create a user to access the S3 bucket and apply the following changes: